Kernel Rebalance Proposal

-May 2026 — Updated with verified fund data from kernelwealth.co.nz
+May 2026 — Based on verified fund data from kernelwealth.co.nz

 | Fund | 1 Year | 3 Year p.a. | 5 Year p.a. | $10K → (5yr) | Fee |